zoobiasyyed/c0824-code-solutions/react-effects/react-effects-quiz-notes.md

 - Why would you want to clean up from an Effect?

-a cleanup function might be necessary to stop ur effect from mounting more than once.
+a cleanup function might be necessary to stop ur effect from mounting more than once. use effect is interacting w operating system by allocating timer, in your clean up, ur getting rid of the memory

 - How do you clean up from an Effect?